 Of course, there is much more to Turkey than just its largest city.
 The nation’s capital, Ankara, is home to another 4.6 million people and seemingly another 4.6 million museums.
 Tiny Göreme, in the shadow of Mount Ararat (of Noah’s Ark fame) is the charming base for adventurous travelers to Cappadocia, where you can hike through Anatolian valleys, sleep in cave hotels, ride hot air balloons above patchwork farmland, explore Byzantine caves hidden inside volcanic fairy chimneys, and trek through underground cities.

-Coastal Turkey, south of Istanbul, is lined with the ruins of ancient cities (Troy), with WWI battlefields (Gallipoli), and to Biblical wonders such as Ephesus, where St. Paul once ministered.
-Just two hours inland from Ephesus, the travertine terraces and mineral pools of Pamukkale make for a destination like no other.
+Coastal Turkey, south of Istanbul, is lined with the ruins of ancient cities (Troy), with WWI battlefields (Gallipoli), and with Biblical wonders such as Ephesus, where St. Paul once ministered.
+Just two hours inland from Ephesus, the travertine terraces and mineral pools of Pamukkale make for a spa destination like no other.
 Further south and a stone’s throw from the Aegean Sea, two of the original Seven Wonders of the World, the Temple of Artemis and the Mausoleum of Halicarnassus – built during the heyday of the Persian Empire – lay in ruins, barely recognizable but silently marking the centuries.